blogmywiki/smolBASIC/README.md

 - [ ] add speech
 - [ ] add a function to verify variable names and convert them to an index number
 - [ ] Ability to parse expressions like a=b/17 - it may be a step too far, but I think the language needs to allow tasks like unit conversion.
 I have added the ability to do maths operations on variables.
+- [ ] Consider changing paradigm so stored program lines have to be entered with a line number
+- [ ] Consider direct execution of instructions
+- [ ] Allow non-consecutive line numbers?
 - [x] More general and better exception handling - at the moment if you trigger an exception, you lose your code (unless it's saved).

 ## Sample programs